Section 1202 for Pass-Through Entities: Partnership Investments in Qualifying Small Business Stock

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will offer tax advisers and professionals a practical guide to the rules governing IRC Section 1202 qualified small business stock (QSBS) owned by pass-through entities.
+This course will offer tax advisers and professionals a practical guide to the rules governing IRC Section 1202 qualified small business stock (QSBS) owned by pass-through entities.
 The webinar will detail the gain exclusion rules of Section 1202 and the types of business entities that qualify as QSBS companies, and discuss planning opportunities for investors to structure pass-through entities to hold QSBS stock.
 The panel will also offer guidance on the reporting requirements and partnership allocation rules involving QSBS stock.

 - Tax treatment of QSBS under Section 1202

 - Pass-through entities acquiring QSBS at original issue

 - Rules specific to pass-through entities holding Section 1202 stock

 - Transfers of QSBS shares allowable to maintain Section 1202 tax deferral benefits